ymao1993/Multi-sensor-Voxel-Hashing/docs/Proposal.md

 ## Summary

-We will improve the BundleFusion system [3] in the following two aspects:

-1. Accelerating SIFT feature correspondence search with fast adaptive approximate nearest neighbor (ANN) search based on [2].

-2. Implementing functionality to support multiple users contributing to the 3D reconstruction.

-If time permits, we will further investigate global optimizations in the presence of multiple user input streams.

-For purpose of learning, we will rewrite the two modules from scratch.
+We will enhance Voxel Hashing based 3D reconstruction [4] with capability to handle multiple user input concurrently.
+That is, we can have multiple users scanning the environment with different devices and contribute to a shared 3D model.

 ## Background & Challenges

-Real-time, high-quality, 3D scanning of large-scale scenes is key to mixed reality and robotic applications.
-However, scalability brings challenges of drift in pose estimation, introducing significant errors in the accumulated model.
-Approaches often require hours of offline processing to globally correct model errors.
-Recent online methods demonstrate compelling results, but suffer from: (1) needing minutes to perform online correction preventing true real-time use; (2) brittle frame-to-frame (or frame-to-model) pose estimation resulting in many tracking failures; or (3) supporting only unstructured point-based representations, which limit scan quality and applicability.
-We systematically address these issues with a novel, real-time, end-to-end reconstruction framework.
-At its core is a robust pose estimation strategy, optimizing per frame for a global set of camera poses by considering the complete history of RGB-D input with an efficient hierarchical approach.
-We remove the heavy reliance on temporal tracking, and continually localize to the globally optimized frames instead.
-We contribute a parallelizable optimization framework, which employs correspondences based on sparse features and dense geometric and photometric matching.
-Our approach estimates globally optimized (i.e., bundle adjusted poses) in real-time, supports robust tracking with recovery from gross tracking failures (i.e., relocalization), and re-estimates the 3D model in real-time to ensure global consistency; all within a single framework.
-We outperform state-of-the-art online systems with quality on par to offline methods, but with unprecedented speed and scan completeness.
-Our framework leads to as-simple-as-possible scanning, enabling ease of use and high-quality results.

-Challenges:

-1. SIFT features of a new frame need to be matched with all previously seen frames, even in the presence of multiple user input streams.
+### Voxel Hashing [4]

+Online 3D reconstruction is gaining newfound interest due to the availability of real-time consumer depth cameras.
+The basic problem takes live overlapping depth maps as input and incrementally fuses these into a single 3D model.
+This is challenging particularly when real-time performance is desired without trading quality or scale.
+We contribute an online system for large and fine scale volumetric reconstruction based on a memory and speed efficient data structure.
+Our system uses a simple spatial hashing scheme that compresses space, and allows for real-time access and updates of implicit surface data, without the need for a regular or hierarchical grid data structure.
+Surface data is only stored densely where measurements are observed.
+Additionally, data can be streamed efficiently in or out of the hash table, allowing for further scalability during sensor motion.
+We show interactive reconstructions of a variety of scenes, reconstructing both fine-grained details and large scale environments.
+We illustrate how all parts of our pipeline from depth map pre-processing, camera pose estimation, depth map fusion, and surface rendering are performed at real-time rates on commodity graphics hardware.
+We conclude with a comparison to current state-of-the-art online systems, illustrating improved performance and reconstruction quality.

+### Challenges

-2. Efficiently handling concurrent update to a global 3D model while reducing synchronization overhead.
+1. Handling concurrent updates to a shared 3D model poses challenges to avoid synchronization overhead and race conditions.

-3. Accelerating relocalization if there are multiple users.
+2. It is unclear how one should fuse input images from two different input streams.

+3. Carrying out computation on multiple input streams poses scalability issue to the algorithm.

 ## Resources

-+ **Data set**: RGB-D Scanning data from [3]
++ **Data set**: RGB-D Scanning data from [4]
-+ **Machine**: a cluster of GPU nodes
++ **Machine**: Windows system with NVidia video cards (because the starter code requires DirectX).
-+ **Code**: We will be working based on BundleFusion's source code [3].
++ **Code**: We will be working based on Voxel Hashing's source code [4].

 ## Goals & Deliverable

-The goal of our project is to deliver an improved BundleFusion system that can handle multiple users 3D reconstruction in real time.
+The goal of our project is to deliver an improved Voxel Hashing system that can handle multiple users 3D reconstruction in real time.